Mevhare/Forage-KPMG-AU-Virtual-Internship/README.md

 ## Data Cleaning and Transformation:

 #### Customer Demographic
+- Corrected inconsistency in gender column to ensure it only contains 3 enteries; Male, Female and U.
 - Created age column from the DOB column.
 - Filtered out ages greater than 91.
 - Filtered out blanks in job title column.